ibm-cloud-docs/vpc/vpn-using.md

 * **Modes** - {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} offers static, route-based and policy-based VPN modes.
 With a policy-based VPN, traffic that matches negotiated CIDR ranges are encrypted.
 For a static, route-based VPN, virtual tunnel interfaces are created and any traffic that is routed towards these logical interfaces with custom routes is encrypted.
 Both VPN flavors provide the same features.
 * **High availability** - {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} is built on two VPN devices to provide appliance-level redundancy.
 A policy-based VPN operates in Active-Standby mode with a single VPN gateway IP shared between the members, while a route-based VPN offers Active-Active redundancy with two VPN gateway IPs.

-  Currently, a static, route-based VPN does not support redundant connections to peer networks through multiple peer IPs.
-You can create multiple VPN connections for different peer IPs for each set of peer networks.
-However, only one connection can be used as next hop for each peer CIDR block.
+A static, route-based VPN is deployed in Active-Active redundancy mode; however, only one tunnel can be used for active tunnel traffic.
+The other tunnel acts as hot standby so that traffic can be easily diverted to the second tunnel in the event that the first tunnel goes down.
+Both tunnels are always up on the IBM Cloud side, which gives the peer side the advantage to control the traffic on their end.
+The peer side should either use only one tunnel, or keep the status of the other tunnel down and only activate it if the first tunnel goes down.
+Using both tunnels simultaneously can cause connectivity issues.
 {: important}

 ## Getting started with VPN gateways
 {: #vpn-getting-started}